-Before entering the program, students must complete the minimum prerequisites listed below.
+Prerequisites Before entering the program, students must complete the minimum prerequisites listed below.
 Students should consult with their academic advisors for appropriate courses and semester sequence in order to complete prerequisites.
 Prerequisites may be taken at any accredited college or university and be completed by July 1 prior to entry.
 The code "GE" indicates a course that meets the campus' General Education core.

-Approved courses that meet the General Education core can be found at this section of the University College website.
+Approved courses that meet the General Education core can be found at this section of the Division of Undergraduate Education website.